MLlabneu/mllabneu.github.io/_news/aaai_fellow.md

 related_posts: false
 ---

-I am delighted to have been elected a Fellow of the Association for the Advancement of Artificial Intelligence
+I am honored to have been elected a Fellow of the Association for the Advancement of Artificial Intelligence (AAAI).